A simple learning agent interacting with an agent-based market model: The Model

-In this model, the liquidity takers (LTs) submit only market orders and the liquidity providers (LPs) submit only limit orders.
-To solve the activation problem for the liquidity takers we add a spread correction, $\pm \frac{1}{2} s_t$, to the fundamentalists and the chartists rules - see Section \ref{sssec:AgentSpecifications-LTs}.
-The liquidity takers would then act in event time with actions that are asynchronous because they can now trade, hold, or do nothing as activated by the spread correction.
-In the case of high-frequency agents, the model's liquidity providers, a simplifying assumption is made to allow them to trade in each iteration of the event loop.
-Concretely, this is because the LPs are modelling HF market makers, and we can assume that as the LOB is updated there will be an HF trader attempting to use their latency advantage to exploit these updates to profit from the spread via round-trip trades -- either taking advantage of the strategic or competition effect.
-The volume of the orders is sampled from a power-law distribution density function \cite{arxiv2021abm}:

-and is zero otherwise, where the parameters $x_{m}$ and $\alpha$ are determined based on the state of the order book for both the liquidity takers (Section \ref{sssec:AgentSpecifications-LTs}) and the liquidity providers (Section \ref{sssec:AgentSpecifications-LPs}).
+The ABM represents the environment in which a learning agent will be trained and then simulated.
+It is populated with minimally intelligent liquidity takers and liquidity providers interacting in a continuous-double auction market.
+The liquidity takers (LTs) submit only Market Orders (MOs), and the liquidity providers (LPs) submit only Limit Orders (LOs).
+Market orders are submitted for immediate execution, while limited orders have a reservation price.
+We do not know when agents will be activated because the model has no global time.
+To solve this activation problem, we add a spread correction of $\pm \frac{1}{2} s_t$ to the liquidity takers rules \cite{arxiv2021abm}.
+The liquidity takers would then act asynchronously in event time because they can now trade, hold, or do nothing as activated by the spread correction.
+In the case of High-Frequency (HF) agents, the environment's liquidity providers, a simplifying assumption allows them to trade in each event loop iteration.
+Concretely, this is because the LPs are modelling HF market makers, and we can assume that as the LOB is updated, there will be an HF trader attempting to use their latency advantage to exploit these updates to profit from the spread via round-trip trades -- either taking advantage of the strategic or competition effect.
+The volume of the orders is sampled from a power-law distribution density function \cite{arxiv2021abm}, where the distribution parameters for the cut-off $x_{m}$ and the shape $\alpha$ are determined based on the state of the historical order book for both the liquidity takers and the liquidity providers.
+The environment is schematically represented in Figure \ref{fig:environment}.